Road Rovers

-Road Rovers is an American animated television series produced by Warner Bros.
+Road Rovers is an American animated television series created by Tom Ruegger and produced by Warner Bros.
 Television Animation that premiered on Kids' WB on September 7, 1996, and ended after one season on February 22, 1997.
 It was later shown on Cartoon Network from February 7, 1998, until 2000.

 The show follows the adventures of the Road Rovers, a team of five super-powered crime-fighting anthropomorphic dogs, known as "cano-sapiens".
 The characters all live with world leaders, including the President of the United States, the British Prime Minister, the Chancellor of Germany, the Swiss President and the President of Russia.

 Plot

 One year prior, in Socorro, New Mexico, Professor Shepherd was forced to relinquish his experimental transdogmafier technology to General Parvo in exchange for having his kidnapped dog Scout returned to him, but Parvo refused to do so and destroyed his laboratory.
 One year later, as Parvo mutates normal dogs into monsters, Shepherd, who miraculously survived the attack, takes measures to stop him.

 Shepherd selects five different dogs and in his new, secret underground lab, he uses his new transdogmifier on the five, turning them into "Cano sapiens."
 These dogs are the pets of world leaders, and when called to action, they are a team of crime fighters known as the Road Rovers.